isomerpages/moe-haisingcatholic/_hsc-experience/Co Curriculum/INFOCOMM.md

 Highlights
 ----------
+Mobile concerts
+Events and Stage Management

-“Our Schools, Our Stories” Photo &amp; Video Contest
+“Our Schools, Our Stories”
+Video Contest

 Student voice
 -------------